 Despite being an interesting mathematical exercise the use of this system is not really discussed and no evidences for observing its course in daily life are given.
 It seems to be a description of how the energy from our food is extracted and distributed than a circadian rhythm per se.
 If there is to be another important cycle to our daily routine it is probably the times we receive our energy and how it is managed.
 The problem with that as an explanation is that half an hour is far too quick if we overlay this model over that of blood glucose levels and insulin release after a meal which generally takes around 2 hours to complete.

-While it is not hard to find a way to group these cycles into four in order to make a larger 2 hour cycle (making each circuit a phase in the five phase model with Earth at the centre for example) this is not directly stated in the text.
+While it is not much of a stretch to group four of these half hour cycles together to make a 2 hour cycle, one for each of the four points of the five phase cross revolving around Earth at the centre, and keep within the recurring theme of cycles within cycles common to classical Chinese timekeeping, this is not directly stated in the text.

 Other explanations for the speed and frequency of the cycles of Ying Qi described in the Ling Shu could be possible.
 The authors may have observed there was some individual variance in any particular diurnal peak or trough that was considered normal.
 The circulation of the Qi in the channels every half hour and its relation to meals may have explained that each person’s peak will depend on when the latest cycle is passing through the meridian required for that function.